zulianp/utopia/README.md

 ## Compiling your code with utopia and Makefile

-If you are using utopia with 'make' you can use the utopia_config.makefile in the $UTOPIA\_DIR/config folder as shown in the example in the file utopia/utopia/example\_usage\_of\_utopia/Makefile
+If you are using utopia with 'make' you can use the utopia-config.makefile in the $UTOPIA\_DIR/config folder as shown in the example in the file utopia/utopia/example\_usage\_of\_utopia/Makefile

 If you are using utopia\_fe with 'make' you can use the utopia_fe_config.makefile in the $UTOPIA\_DIR/config folder as shown